-Туре Description

-int

-Auto-generated identifier for an individual node.

-int

-Identifier used to denote a group of one primary server and zero or more

-secondary servers.
-By default it is the same as the nodeid.

-text

-Host Name or IP Address of the PostgreSQL worker node.

-int

-Port number on which the PostgreSQL worker node is listening.

-text

-(Optional) Rack placement information for the worker node.

-boolean

-Reserved for internal use.

-boolean

-Whether the node is active accepting shard placements.

-text

-Whether the node is a primary or secondary

-text

-The name of the cluster containing this node

-boolean

-Reserved for internal use.

-boolean

-If false, shards will be moved off node (drained) when rebalancing, nor will shards from new

-distributed tables be placed on the

-node, Chapter 15.
-Citus API unless they are colocated with shards already there

-int
+Name Туре Description nodeid int Auto-generated identifier for an individual node. groupid int Identifier used to denote a group of one primary server and zero or more secondary servers.
+By default it is the same as the nodeid. nodename text Host Name or IP Address of the PostgreSQL worker node. nodeport int Port number on which the PostgreSQL worker node is listening. noderack text (Optional) Rack placement information for the worker node. hasmetadata boolean Reserved for internal use. isactive boolean Whether the node is active accepting shard placements. noderole text Whether the node is a primary or secondary nodecluster text The name of the cluster containing this node metadatasynced boolean Reserved for internal use. shouldhaveshards boolean If false, shards will be moved off node (drained) when rebalancing, nor will shards from new distributed tables be placed on the 5.2.
+Citus Tables and Views node, unless they are colocated with shards already there